e-Learning Blog

 ■ Issue 1: Chronic shortage of educational resources

 According to the same white paper, about 60% of companies responded that they lack personnel to provide instruction.
-Additionally, many voices cite "no time for training" and "lack of financial capacity," revealing an overall shortage of resources necessary for education.
+Additionally, many voices indicate "no time for training" and "no financial leeway," revealing a general shortage of resources necessary for education.

 ■Issue 2: Difficulty in Passing Down Skills and Knowledge

-In companies where the training system is not well established after skilled employees retire, there tends to be variability in the quality of work, and it takes more time to develop successors.
-As a result, there is a risk of not only decreased productivity and weakened on-site capabilities but also reduced ability to respond to technological innovation.
+In companies without a well-established training system after experienced employees retire, there tends to be variability in work quality, and training takes more time.
+As a result, there is a risk not only of decreased productivity and weakened on-site capabilities but also of impaired ability to respond to technological innovation.

 ■Issue 3: Addressing Foreign Workers